ratify-project/ratify/docs/proposals/Certificate Revocation Lists.md

 # More details

+**Brief Aside about CRL and CRL Cache**

+X.509 defines one method of certificate revocation.
+This method involves each CA periodically issuing a signed data structure called a certificate revocation list (CRL).

+A CRL is a time stamped list identifying revoked certificates which is signed by a CA or CRL issuer and made freely available in a public repository.
+Each revoked certificate is identified in a CRL by its certificate serial number.

+When a certificate-using system uses a certificate (e.g., for verifying a remote user's digital signature), that system not only checks the certificate signature and validity but also acquires a suitably-recent CRL and checks that the certificate serial number is not on that CRL.
+The meaning of "suitably-recent" may vary with local policy, but it usually means the most recently-issued CRL.

+A new CRL is issued on a regular periodic basis (e.g., hourly, daily, or weekly).
+An entry is added to the CRL as part of the next update following notification of revocation.
+An entry MUST NOT be removed from the CRL until it appears on one regularly scheduled CRL issued beyond the revoked certificate's validity period.

+Implementations of the [Notary Project verification specification](./signing-and-verification-workflow.md) support only HTTP CRL URLs.

 **Revocation Checking with CRL**

 To check the revocation status of a certificate against CRL, the following steps must be performed: